microsoft/nni/docs/source/experiment/training_service.rst

       - Running trials on AdaptDL, an elastic DNN model training platform
     * - FrameworkController
       - Running trials with FrameworkController, a DNN model training framework on Kubernetes
-    * - DLTS
-      - Running trials on DLTS, which well supports Windows
     * - AML
       - Running trials on AML cloud service
     * - PAI-DLC